Electric Customers' Bill of Rights

 Reading your Electric Meter

 Record the number indicated by the position of each of the dials.
-In the above diagram, the numbers would read 7-9-4-1.
 If the dial is between two numbers, you should record the smaller of the two numbers, as illustrated in the third dial.
 To see how much electricity you have used, subtract the reading that appeared on your last electric bill from the reading you just took.
 This will give you the amount of kilowatt hours of electricity you have used since the last billing cycle.